Security For PM: 5 Ways to Reveal Your Security Practices

 There are numerous ways to find out if your understanding of how security practices are implemented within your organization is actually followed in reality.
 If you are not sure, you should take the right steps on your way towards building efficient security processes.
 If you are still worried about the safety of the products you create or if you are eager to find out the main pitfalls Project Managers face on their path to security, read the second part of the article.

-Dmytro has been working in IT for over 17 years.
+Dmytro has been working in IT for over 20 years.
 He started his career as an information security specialist and also tried his hand in other areas: Quality Assurance, Business Analysis, Project Management, People Management, and others.
-In recent years, he focused greatly on information security and achieved considerable success in it.
-Today, Dmytro is the head of the information security department and has extensive experience in process building and team management.
-He is a well known speaker at specialized events and is a trainer at internal and external courses of Sigma Software University.
+In recent years, he has focused greatly on information security and achieved considerable success in it.
+Today, Dmytro is the Head of the Information Security Department and has extensive experience in process building and team management.
+He is a well known speaker at specialized events and a trainer at internal and external courses of Sigma Software University.